-“Unoffendable: How Just One Change Can Make All Of Life Better” by Brant Hansen is one of those books that speaks to your core, calling out the “better angels of your nature,” acting like an angelic siren call to weary souls trapped in the jungle of disagreement, polarization and contention that our world has become.
+“Unoffendable: How Just One Change Can Make All Of Life Better” by Brant Hansen is one of those books that speaks to your core, calling out the “better angels of your nature,” acting like a siren of spiritual sanity to weary souls trapped in the jungle of disagreement, polarization and contention that our world has become.

 I am an avid reader.
 Few books strike such a deep cord in my heart that they linger with me long after I read them.
 This is one of those books.